 1. Introduction 3

 Underlying principles 3

 Aims 3

 2. Identifying a complaint 4

 The difference between a concern and a complaint 4

 Who can make a complaint?
 4

 Complaints not in scope of the procedure 4

-Anonymous Complaints 5
+Anonymous Complaints 6

-Timescales 5
+Timescales 6

+Complaints received outside of term time 6

 Conduct of communication 6

+Resolving complaints 6

+Withdrawal of a Complaint 7

-3. Informal stage - Informal contact with the teacher 6
+3. Informal stage - Informal contact with the teacher 7

-Ways to contact a member of staff 6

-4. Stage 1 - Formal complaint to the Headteacher 7
+4. Stage 1 - Formal complaint to the Headteacher 8

-5. Stage 2 - Formal complaint to the Chair of Governors 8
+5. Stage 2 - Formal complaint to the Chair of Governors 9

-6. Stage 3 - The Governing body's complaints panel 9
+6. Stage 3 - The Governing Body's complaints panel 11

+7. Next Steps 13

-7. Serial and Persistent Complainants 11
+8. Serial and Persistent Complainants 14

-8. Dealing with Unreasonable Complaints 11
+9. Dealing with Unreasonable Complaints 14

-9. Unreasonable behaviour by a complainant 12
+10. Unreasonable behaviour by a complainant 15

-10. Applying a judgement of unreasonable behaviour 12
+11. Applying a judgement of unreasonable behaviour 15

+12. Accessibility 16

-11. Governing Body review and monitoring of complaints 13
+13. Governing Body review and monitoring of complaints 16

-12. Staff Complaints 13
+14. Staff Complaints 16

-13. Complaints Policy Review 13
+15. Complaints Policy Review 16